gagannagpal131/Class-Level-Architecture-Recovery/README.md

 # Class-Level-Architecture-Recovery
 Basic Class Level Overview of the  C++ source code.

 **--> This code is intended for class level architecture recovery.<br />** **--> The aim is to provide a basic class level view of the  C++ source code for better understanding of the user.<br/>** --> C++ code (txt file) is taken as input and scanned line by line.<br />
 --> The class hierarchy is shown as the output<br />

-**NOTE:**<br />
+**NOTE:**<br /> <br />
 1.)
-Code is designed for class level architecture recovery and does not take class members into account.<br/>
-Each class is considered as atomic entity in this code.
+Code is designed for class level architecture recovery and does not take class members into account.
+Each class is considered as a separate atomic entity in this code.

 2.)
 Code is not designed for C++ files with Hybrid or Multilevel inheritance.